 But something goes wrong.

 And as secrets and lies unravel, out in the dark, dark wood the past will finally catch up with Nora.

-Other than the glaringly obvious missing comma in the title of In A Dark Dark Wood, I really enjoyed this.
+Other than the glaringly obvious missing comma in the title (which the author has since explained was a design choice rather than a grammatical error) of In A Dark Dark Wood, I really enjoyed this.

 It’s a very creepy setting, which sets the tension straight away.
 The tension mounts as the characters, old friends and some new, begin drinking and secrets start to come out.